pguin-sudo/nixcfg/README.md

   };
 ```

+### Setting up config
-3. Clone this repository to your machine
+1. Clone this repository to your machine
-4. Change all "pguin" occurrences to your-user-name
+2. Change all "pguin" occurrences to your-user-name, change pass
+3. Change initialHashedPassword to yours and delete it
+4. Copy your hardware-configuration from `/etc/nixos/hardware-configuration.conf` to `<flake>/hosts/<delat&nu>/'

+### Switch to flake
-5. Build and switch to flake with
+1. Build and switch to flake with

 ```sh
 sudo nixos-rebuild switch --flake <path/to/this-flake>#<delta(for desktops)/nu(for netbooks)>